-8.4.3 Meta Path Based Social Proximity Measure
+4.3 Meta Path based Social Proximity Measure

-Many existing similarity measures, e.g., "common neighbor" [13], "Jaccard's coefficient" [13], defined for homogeneous networks cannot capture all the connections among users in heterogeneous networks.
+Many existing similarity measures, e.g., "Common Neighbor" [13], "Jaccard's Coefficient" [13], defined for homogeneous networks cannot capture all the connections among users in heterogeneous networks.
 To use both direct and indirect connections among users in calculating the similarity score among users in the heterogeneous information network, MCD introduces meta path based similarity measure HNMP-Sim, whose information will be introduced as follows.

 In heterogeneous networks, pairs of nodes can be connected by different paths, which are sequences of links in the network.
-Meta paths [40, 41] in heterogeneous networks, i.e., heterogeneous network meta paths (HNMPs), can capture both direct and indirect connections among nodes in a network.
+Meta paths [41, 42] in heterogeneous networks, i.e., heterogeneous network meta paths (HNMPs), can capture both direct and indirect connections among nodes in a network.
 The length of a meta path is defined as the number of links that constitute it.
 Meta paths in networks can start and end with various node types.
 However, in this section, we are mainly concerned about those starting and ending with users, which are formally defined as the social HNMPs.
-A formal definition of social HNMPs is available in [52, 56, 57].
-The notation, definition, and semantics of 7 different social HNMPs used in MCD are listed in Table 8.2.
+A formal definition of social HNMPs is available in [60, 57, 59].
+The notation, definition and semantics of 7 different social HNMPs used in MCD are listed in Table 2.
 To extract the social meta paths, prior domain knowledge about the network structure is required.

-These 7 different social HNMPs in Table 8.2 can cover lots of connections among users in networks.
+These 7 different social HNMPs in Table 2 can cover lots of connections among users in networks.
 Some meta path based similarity measures have been proposed so far, e.g., the PathSim proposed in [41], which is defined for undirected networks and considers different meta paths to be of the same importance.
 To measure the social closeness among users in directed heterogeneous information networks, we extend PathSim to propose a new closeness measure as follows.

-Definition 8.12 (HNMP-Sim) Let $\mathcal{P}i(x \rightsquigarrow y)$ and $\mathcal{P}i(x \rightsquigarrow \cdot)$ be the sets of path instances of the ith HNMP going from x to y and those going from x to other nodes in the network.
-The HNMP-Sim (HNMP based Similarity) of node pair (x, y) is defined as
+Definition 12.
+(HNMP-Sim): Let $\mathscr{P}i(x \leadsto y)$ and $\mathscr{P}i(x \leadsto \cdot)$ be the sets of path instances of HNMP # i going from x to y and those going from x to other nodes in the network.
+The HNMP-Sim (HNMP based Similarity) of node pair (x,y) is defined as where ω_i is the weight of the i{th} HNMP and $\sum_i \omega_i = 1$.
+In MCD, the weights of different HNMPs can be automatically adjusted by applying a similar greedy search technique as introduced in Section 3.7.